AnthonySuper/Doublesing/README.md

   Doublesing.parse("\\tag{this is a tag}")
 ```

-Run `rake specification` for the full list of built-in commands.
+Run `rake specification` to generate a .pdf with the full spec.
+Note: You gotta have PDFLatex installed for that to work.
 ## Contributing

 1. Fork it ( https://github.com/AnthonySuper/Doublesing/fork )